zettca/hv-uikit-react/apps/docs/src/pages/app-shell/theming.md

 ## Custom Themes

 Custom themes are a _Shared Module_ that exports a UI Kit theme definition.
-For more information on theme structures, refer to the [UI Kit documentation](https://lumada-design.github.io/uikit/master/?path=/docs/guides-theming--main).
-You can also explore the [custom-themes sample](../client/samples/custom-themes) for additional guidance.
+For more information on theme structures, refer to the [Theming documentation](/docs/theming).

 ## Configuration